 - Determine what needs to be cleaned as some surfaces only require soap and water.
 School administrators and school cleaning staff should walk through the school together and decide which surfaces are touched frequently and should be the targeted for cleaning and disinfection.
 During this process, the importance of floor cleaning to combat the spread of germs should not be overlooked.
 While direct hand to floor contact is not necessarily frequent, floors can transfer germs thought indirect contact.

 - Determine what needs to be disinfected using a product from EPA’s list of approved products that are effective against COVID-19.

 - Consider the resources and commercial cleaning products needed, such as cleaning and disinfection products and appropriate PPE.

-Once schools have this plan outlined, it’s time to implement, whether on a routine school cleaning basis or preparing to reopen safely.
+Once schools have this plan outlined, it’s time to implement it, whether on a routine school cleaning basis or preparing to reopen safely.